King Arthur's Death

 (the Alliterative Morte Arthure)

-Translated and Illustrated by
+translated and illustrated by

 Michael Smith

-"Michel Smith has managed to produce a version that maintains the power and magic of the original, while investing it with a thoroughly modern and viscerally affecting sensibility."
+Michael Smith has managed to produce a version that maintains the power and magic of the original, while investing it with a thoroughly modern and viscerally affecting sensibility."

 (Shiny New Books - read the full review here)